 Many hiking daypacks have dedicated areas in the back for storing and accessing a water hydration bladder for this reason.
 Continue reading to learn more about choosing a good hiking daypack.

-10. Respect the trail: leave no trace when hiking
+10. Respect the trail: leave no trace

 It’s a privilege to be able to spend time in nature and open spaces, and the only way to keep it that way is by leaving only footprints.
 ‘Leave no trace’ means just that – take everything that came with you on the trail home with you (or at least to the nearest trash can).